-NHP is currently in the process of procuring a K9 to be assigned to Commercial Enforcement.
+NHP has procurred a K9 to be assigned to Commercial Enforcement activities 75% of the time, which was procurred with state funds.
 Having a K9 and handler attached to Commercial Enforcement will provide a quicker response time in the event a CMV possibly engaged in trafficking is contacted.
 For testing and evaluation purposes, the initial team will be assigned in Southern Command.
-Once assigned and ready for service, this team will be expected to participate in the majority of the operations conducted.
-If proven successful, more teams will be added statewide.